When doing so, you can choose to file under one of two different applications:

 - TEAS Plus

-- TEAS Reduced Fee (RF)
+- TEAS Standard (Formerly the TEAS Reduced Fee Form)

 While historically you could also choose to file these applications through the mail, this is no longer the case.